cnorick/curse-of-strahd-notes/Characters/Madam Eva.md

 ## What They Want
 **Ideal**: "I wish Strahd to be free of his curse."
-Bond
-"The Vistani are my people now."
+**Bond**: "The Vistani are my people now."
-Flaw.

-"The people whose fates I divine aren't important.
+**Flaw**: "The people whose fates I divine aren't important.
 They are but the means to an end."

 ## What They Know
 [[Barovian Lore]]